TheRealHnefi/dieselrogue/doc/design.md

 The Castle consists of large battlements with many rooms and a central courtyard.
 Various towers are spread out over the property and bridges cross over the courtyard high above.
 At the very top, the head scientist is waiting.

-Once killed, the catacombs open (get key from corpse?) and out pours various occult and/or mechanical monsters.
-The protagonist has to fight through the monsters, find the laboratory in the old dungeons, and activate the self-destruct (or plant the bomb, whatever).
-Get out before she blows up!